Nausheen-S/NausheenBookStore/NausheenBookStore/README.txt

 - ppt says refer to file
 - file is not present
 - most likely just need to add those implementations

+1129
+- got the file, will now try again

+1142
+- tried to run, get new error, cannot access db
+- first push to github